yairm210/Unciv/README.md

 ## Is there a desktop version?

-Unciv is developed with LibGDX, which supports desktop.

-However, it's difficult enough for me to handle one release cycle (on Google Play), so I'm not planning on creating a second release cycle for desktop.

-If you have Java 8, there are JARs in the Releases which you can run with `java -jar <jarName>`
+If you have Java 8, there are JARs in [Releases](https://github.com/yairm210/UnCiv/releases) which you can run with `java -jar Unciv.jar`

 If you also have JDK 8 installed, you can compile Unciv on your own by cloning (or downloading and unzipping) the project, opening a terminal in the Unciv folder and run the following commands: